Youth organisations in the United Kingdom: Kibbo Kift

 The Kibbo Kift was a youth organisation in the UK between 1920 and 1951.
 The Kibbo Kift (archaic Kentish dialect for 'proof of great strength') has been described as 'the only genuine English national movement of modern times'.
 The Kibbo Kift was to be not merely a youth organisation but was to involve all ages and, very daring for the times, it was open to both sexes.
 The ideas of world peace and the regeneration of urban man through the open-air life replaced the nationalism and militarism Hargrave had detested in the post-World War I Scouts.

 By 1932 the Anglo-Saxon costumes, camping, hiking and woodcraft had been replaced by military uniform, marching and propagandising.
 The name was changed to the Green Shirt Movement for Social Credit, and later to the Social Credit Party of Great Britain.
 The organisation was wound up in 1951.

 Navigators UK

 Navigators UK is a branch of Navigators USA, an American non-aligned Scouting organisation that was founded in 2003 in New York City.
-Navigators UK was founded in 2013 by Scout Leaders from the UK Scout Association who felt there had to be a "more community and family focused version of Scouting" that was "truly lead by young people".
+Navigators UK was founded in 2013 by Scout Leaders from the UK Scout Association who felt there had to be a "more community and family focused version of Scouting" that was "truly led by young people".The Navigators UK is a Christian Faith organisation.